Important Admission Dates

 Final selection is based upon many factors.
 No single criterion has a decisive influence on the applicant’s acceptability.
 Selection of candidates for interview or program admission will also be based upon qualities of professionalism and communication with the program during the application and interview process.

 The Wake Forest University School of Medicine Nurse Anesthesia (CRNA) Program is committed to providing equal consideration to all applicants, regardless of race, color, national origin, religion, gender, age, sexual preference, or physical or mental disability.
+Applicants must attest during the application process to meeting the Nurse Anesthesia Program’s technical standards for admission.
 Nurse Anesthesia residents are selected for admission competitively, based on their academic record, character and general fitness for the study of nurse anesthesia.

 Original documents to be received by us separately